 And that’s certainly reflected in his sound — dancing the lines of pop, R&B and EDM, Nam’s repertoire goes from velvety ballads to rhythmic bops.
 With such variety, it’s no wonder Nam is adamant to get rid of labels altogether — embodying his multi-faceted nature in music and beyond.

 Things are shifting significantly in the world of K-pop and the genre’s seismic change, particularly in America, is undeniable, but Nam has been witness to the quasi-non-existent ripples of the past — having moved to Korea precisely because there were few places in U.S entertainment willing to provide a space for Asian-American representation.
 “I think this has changed.
 Thank God,” he admits citing the likes of Psy, EXO, BTS, and BLACKPINK as the main catalysts in K-pop as well as actors like Steven Yeun and John Cho in TV and film.
 “But when I started this wasn’t there.
-I know there are a couple of other Korean-American artists who went to Korea to do this and we had the discussion is.
+I know there are a couple of other Korean-American artists who went to Korea to do this and we had the discussion.
 We talked to different companies, talked to labels [in America] and it just didn’t work out.
 So I’m very thankful [it’s shifting].”

 As a Korean-American act, the dichotomies are bound to follow Nam — even if the lines between his two cultures continue to blur thanks to K-pop’s international expansion — but one that remains in his creative process is the language.
 In his own podcast, Nam opened up about his own personal conundrums when writing music, explaining his songwriting process usually starts in English and lyrics then get adapted into Korean.
-“Speaking Korean and living there and working there, I don’t have too much of an issue [with the langauge] anymore but I feel like art comes from a place that is very raw and at its core the essence of who you are,” he explains.
+“Speaking Korean and living there and working there, I don’t have too much of an issue [with the language] anymore but I feel like art comes from a place that is very raw and at its core the essence of who you are,” he explains.
 And, at least for now, American culture is where he feels “most comfortable.”

 His songwriting method remains infallible, but Nam still has a burning desire to release a full project in English.
 Still, that does not necessarily mean he’s “losing” any part of his identity by singing in Korean.
 “I think sometimes there are stories that I just adjust to the flavour of Korea,” he proclaims.
 “I think this is the same thing for food.
 If I took a Spanish dish and I took it to Korea, there would be a population that really appreciates how natural and authentic it is.
 But there’s gonna be equally a population that feel is too strong for their flavour taste so I should tweak it — maybe take a little salt out and add a little kimchi.”